Thermodynamic Discovery of Tetracriticality and Emergent Multicomponent Superconductivity in UTe$_2$: Analysis

 \subsection{Competing superconducting orders}

 The phase diagram shown in \autoref{fig:fishtank} is highly unusual in that the SC2 phase boundary bends back on itself when it hits the SC1 phase boundary.
-This leads to a narrow pressure range over which the SC2 order parameter is reentrant as a function of temperature.
+This leads to a narrow pressure range over which the SC2 order parameter is lost upon cooling: between 0.20 and 0.22 GPa, decreasing $T$ causes the system to first enter, and then \textit{exit} the SC2 state.
 Can such an exotic phase diagram be explained within a Ginzburg Landau (GL) framework?
-While novel for a superconducting state, similar back-bending is observed at the intersection of antiferromagnetism (AFM) and superconductivity in the iron pnictides.
-There, it is is explained in terms of a competition between the superconducting and AFM order parameters (OPs) \cite{fernandesCompetingOrderNature2010}.
+While novel for a superconducting state, similar back-bending is observed at the intersection of antiferromagnetism (AFM) and superconductivity in the iron pnictides \cite{nandiAnomalousSuppressionOrthorhombic2010,fernandesCompetingOrderNature2010}.
+There, it was explained in terms of a competition between the superconducting and AFM order parameters (OPs) \cite{fernandesCompetingOrderNature2010}.
 In this section, we use the zero-field phase diagram to construct a phenomenological GL theory of two interacting superconducting OPs.